Michael Hordern: Final years and death

 By the early 1990s Hordern was concentrating more on television.
 His roles were mostly those of ageing teachers, bank managers, politicians and clergymen.
 In 1989 he appeared alongside John Mills in an adaptation of Kingsley Amis's Ending Up, a tale about a group of pensioners growing old together in a residential home.
 After that he took the part of Godfrey Colston in Memento Mori, a television film about a group of elderly friends succumbing to old age, which was adapted for television from the Muriel Spark novel of the same name.
 The film received excellent notices and Hordern's performance was described as outstanding by the critic Neil Sinyard.
 All that was required of Hordern in his next role, the wealthy but terminally ill landowner Peter Featherstone in the BBC adaptation Middlemarch, was for him simply to lie in bed and pretend to die.
 It was the kind of role which he found to be most fitting for someone of his advanced years and confirmed to him that the older he got, the more typecast he became.
 It was a situation that did not altogether bother him as he felt grateful for being employable at the age of 81.

 In January 1995 Hordern was invited back to his old college in Brighton, where a room was named in his honour.
 Inside, the college had commissioned the sculptor Peter Webster to create a bronze bust of the actor which is displayed with a plaque.
 Hordern's last physical acting role came shortly afterwards as Lord Langland in the comedy film A Very Open Prison.
 This was followed by two narration performances, firstly in Spode A History of Excellence, and then in the five-part film Dinosaurs and Their Living Relatives.

-Hordern died of kidney disease at the Churchill Hospital, Oxford, on 2 May 1995, at the age of 83.
+Hordern died of kidney disease at the Churchill Hospital, Oxford, on 2 May 1995, aged 83.
 Medical staff confirmed that he had been suffering from "a long illness and had been receiving dialysis treatment".